richchapler/AzureSolutionsDocumentation/docs/Data_TimeWindowing.md

   | take 10
   ```

-  _Note: The State column is added to characterize values Active and Inactive... the "> 0.1" conditional is completely arbitrary_
+  _Note: The State column is added to characterize values Active and Inactive... the "iff( value > 0.1.." conditional is arbitrary_